Roger Yost, Owner

 Along the way he married his high school sweetheart (Barbara Brown), and fathered two children (Kathryn and Douglas), before moving to Oregon in 1965 to join Portland-based apparel giant Jantzen Inc. as its men’s advertising director.

-He is credited with being among the first to pioneer sports marketing, using famous athletes to promote Jantzen sportswear in the 1960s and ‘70s, a concept emulated by Nike a decade later.
-Among Yost’s “International Sports Club” were Frank Gifford, Bob Cousy, Jerry West, Paul Hornung, Bobby Hull, Don Meredith, Calvin Hill, Lance Alworth, Tim Brown, Terry Baker, Dave Marr, Tom Watson, Hale Irwin, Peter Jacobsen, Dick Weber, Corky Carroll and Larry Mahan, among others.
+He is credited with pioneering sports marketing, using famous athletes to promote Jantzen sportswear in the 1960s and ‘70s, a concept emulated by Nike a decade later.
+Among Yost’s “International Sports Club” were Frank Gifford, Bob Cousy, Jerry West, Paul Hornung, Bobby Hull, Don Meredith, Calvin Hill, Lance Alworth, Tim Brown, Terry Baker, Dave Marr, Tom Watson, Hale Irwin, Curtis Strange, Hal Sutton, Peter Jacobsen, Cliff Drysdale, Don Schollander, Corky Carroll and Larry Mahan, among others.

-Rodeo enthusiasts say Yost’s early use of Mahan, a Brooks (OR) native who would go on to win six all-round riding championships, helped validate the sport and give it national credibility.
+Rodeo enthusiasts say Yost’s early use of Mahan, a Brooks (OR) native who would go on to win six all-round riding championships, helped validate rodeo as a sport and give it national credibility.

 He earned similar praise for his early recognition and Jantzen sponsorships of surfing, windsurfing, women’s beach volleyball, synchronized swimming, and a worldwide environmental campaign called “Clean Water.”

 Yost began investing in real estate in 1977 with the purchase of the Queen Anne Apartments on Portland’s now trendy Northwest side and Oregon oceanfront property in Arch Cape.
 He later invested in a five-unit strip mall in Lake Oswego, OR, that is now the cornerstone of the city's premiere shopping center.